bihealth/NeatMS/docs/first-steps/data-format.md

 ### Feature table export from mzMine 2.0

 The feature table can be exported before or after aligning peaks across samples.
-If exported before, one file per sample should created with a matching name and a `.csv` extension, they should be all stored together in single folder.
-If exported after alignment, one file is created under the name of your choice.
+If exported before, one `.csv` file per sample should be created with the same names as the raw files, they should be all stored together in single folder.
+If exported after alignment, one `.csv` file is required under the name of your choice.
 The feature table file structure remains the same regardless of the alignment.

 After selecting the aligned peak list on the right side panel in mzMine2, you can access the export panel through *Peak list methods* > *Export/Import* > *Export to CSV file*.